ksykes/portfolio/copy.md

 A digital laundry helper providing explanations for the icons on your clothing tags that also locates nearby laundromats.
 I designed and coded everything, although the laundry advice is mostly from my mother.

-React, JavaScript, Firebase, Google APIs, Gulp, CSS, UI Design
+React, JavaScript, Firebase, Google APIs, CSS, Gulp, UI Design

-### Pottergalore

-This project is a play on Pottermore’s Harry Potter quizzes.
-Created in partnership with Natalie Kwok, we each worked on the design and development of this project.
-I was also responsible for writing the quizzes.

-React, JavaScript, ES6, Gulp, CSS, UI Design

 ### Herd of Words

 This cow-themed lorem ipsum generator was a project created just-for-fun with Kitty Yau.
 We each worked on the design, development, and the giant list of cow words.

-JavaScript, jQuery, ES6, Gulp, CSS, UI Design
+JavaScript, jQuery, CSS, Gulp, UI Design